vjreddy2001/Robo-Advisor-for-Retirment-plans/README.md

 | age              | AMAZON.NUMBER        | How old are you?                                                          |
 | investmentAmount | AMAZON.NUMBER        | How much do you want to invest?                                           |

 The `riskLevel` custom slot will be used to retrieve the risk level the user is willing to take on the investment portfolio.
-Create this custom slot as follows:
+Created this custom slot as follows:

 * Select the `+` icon next to 'Slot Types' in the 'Editor' on the left side of the screen.
 * Choose `create custom slot` from the resulting display window.
 * For **Slot type name**, type: riskLevel
-* Select the radial dial button next to **Restrict to Slot values and synonyms**, then fill in the appropriate values and synonums. *Example*: Low, Minimal; High, Maximum.
+* Select the radial dial button next to **Restrict to Slot values and synonyms**, then filled in the appropriate values and synonums. *Example*: Low, Minimal; High, Maximum.
 * Click `Add slot to intent` when finished.

 To format the response cards for the intent, click on the gear icon next to the intent as seen in the image below: